 Solar Forum:

 Pat informed the committee of a four- session Solar Forum that is going to held electronically on September 5th, 12th, 19th and 26th.
-The Solar Forum information is available at http://ag.umass.edu/clean-energy/solar-forum.
+The Solar Forum information is available at https://ag.umass.edu/clean-energy/solar-forum.

-A discussion was had on whether the committee should pursue its own community information forum devoted to the solar topic which was as discussed at a previous meeting.
+A discussion was had on whether the committee should pursue its own community information forum devoted to the solar topic which was discussed at a previous meeting.
 The committee chose to forgo a solar forum at this time until current issues being addressed by the Committee have been resolved.

 Next Meeting: August 17th, 2013